nanoix9/2019Papers/dw/ass2/projectReport.md

 ## DW Query & Analysis

-Analysis on DW should be translated to SQL queries.
-It's usually required to do table join so the query would be a bit complicated even for a simple analysis.
+Analysis on DW should be implemented by SQL queries.
+It usually involves table joining so the query would be a bit complicated even for a simple analysis.

 **Top K retrieval** is a type of common analysis, which finds the most or least measurements with corresponding dimension values.
 For example, it's useful